-A kernel mode module uses a LAN to monitor whether or not servers are active.
+Servers in a cluster system monitor whether or not other servers in the cluster are active.
+The

-◆ At least one kernel mode LAN heartbeat resource needs to be set.
+At least one kernel mode LAN heartbeat resource needs to be set.
 Setting up more than two is recommended.
 Setting both LAN heartbeat resources dedicated to interconnection and Public LAN heartbeat resource simultaneously is recommended.